zijunmei/Software_Assurance/Assurance_Cases_for_SSE.md

 Elasticsearch code scanning results need to be available to provide as evidence that the software is free from any security vulnerabilities to build trusts and confidence required by its users.

+***E4 - Elasticsearch performance load test results*** \
+This evidence needs to be provided by the Elasticsearch users since it will depend on the environment of operation.
+Elasticsearch offers application performance monitoring (APM) apps and [Kibana dashboard monitoring](https://www.elastic.co/guide/en/kibana/current/elasticsearch-metrics.html) to observe performance load testing metrics.

 ## 4. Teamwork Reflection